 The Backbone moutains have been home to the dwarves since recorded history, but are also home to others, most notably the kobolds and denizens of the Great Lake and wild southern tunnels

 While the dwarves tend to be clannish and happy to stay in their tunnels, they also recognize the need to travel abroad for trade and for education.
 Traveling Dwarven caravans are common throughout the Duchy, Borderlands and IS.
 They send their Elite to the wildwood and their masons to any cities that need to create lavish stone buildings.
+A troop of heavily armored and armed dwarves (pole hammers, picks, axes) is an infantry force difficult to dislodge.
 This increases their reputation and their ability to trade for the things they need.

-Dwarves tend to be near-sighted (which helps their fine craft work), but makes then poor archers, so while they have their crossbows (which they claim to have invented), but rely on dense axe/hammer formations.
+Dwarves tend to be near-sighted (which helps their fine craft work), but makes then poor archers, so while they have their crossbows (which they claim to have invented), but rely on dense, heavily armored axe/hammer formations driving as a wedge until they can break the enemy line and leverage their superior armor and strength to batter down the scattered enemy.
 Their skeletons and musculature are far denser than humans/elves/etc so they are much stronger than the look (and they look fairly strong).
 Their low center of gravity and formidable plate armor makes them difficult to dislodge in formation.
 Characters would likely specialize in hammer/axe/crossbow and be infantry.
 Clearly caravan guards and merchants are easy to turn into adventurers, as are dwarves in the deep mines (maybe with Combat Necromancers) or working with the Rangers of the Wildwood.

 The worst crimes a Dwarf can commit involve the destruction or theft of works of art and craft (this includes murder as dwarves view their own lives as a creation of craftsmanship).
 Since the destruction of a dwarf is considered heinous, they rarely invoke capital punishment, but rather use Exile (and usually of the whole family of the convicted, including their children, their Mother, Father, sisters, brothers, their sisters and brothers families).
 Many commit suicide to save their families Exile, but several accept their Exile and leave.
 This has created a few communities in Exile.
 Most of these go to the IS as they are welcomed and given smithies and military contracts.
 But you can find the occasional Dwarf Exile community in the Duchy, Borderlands or Reptile Man Kingdom.